FranjoIM/MarkerMatch/Code/Experiment.md

 ### Graph LRR-Mean Plots

 ### Split Final Reports
-On the cloud, after Illumina final reports have been uploaded, split the final reports.
+On the cloud, after Illumina final reports have been uploaded, split the final reports. `split_illumina_report.pl` is a part of PennCNV software.

 ```bash
 # ASSIGN PATHS TO VARIABLE NAMES